BuberryWorldwide/hoang-an-poetry/2007/19-04-2007-my-apologetic-for-april-to-my-children-and-their-english-speaking-friends.md

 ---
-title: "My Apologetic For April To My Children And Their English-Speaking Friends"
+author: Unknown
+categories: Poetry
 date: 19/04/2007
-categories: Poetry
 layout: post
+title: My Apologetic For April To My Children And Their English-Speaking Friends
 ---

 **My Apologetic For April To My Children And Their English-Speaking Friends**